The KAIZEN™ Way

 Belief in the system beyond implementing tools

-While such DDOs are often taken as role model in New Work discussions, I would like to create a hypothesis that KAIZEN™ is a cultural system that has always included developmental principles: KAIZEN™ means ‘everyone, everywhere and every day improvements.’
+While such DDOs are often taken as role models in New Work discussions, I would like to create a hypothesis that KAIZEN™ is a cultural system that has always included developmental principles: KAIZEN™ means ‘everyone, everywhere and every day improvements.’
 This type of KAIZEN™ requires a belief in the system and goes far beyond the world of implementing tools: It is deeply inherent in all daily processes and goes far beyond the application of individual tools.

 KAIZEN™ in our definition is a holistic culture that works from top to down and from bottom to top.
 This way, KAIZEN™ culture makes teams more autonomous in a way that they will be able to control their own way of working and monitor themselves.
 Let’s take the example of capabilities: Once a team standard is defined, then deviations can be noticed and countermeasures implemented by team members themselves, and better standards can be created – autonomous development is accelerated.